techmyth/techmyth.github.io/content/posts/ntap-nve-external-key-manager.en.md

 **Step 4:** Configure the NetApp Volume Encryption solution:

-For this tutorial it is necessary to configure an external “KMS” key management server so that the storage system can securely store and retrieve authentication keys for the NetApp Volume Encryption (NVE) solution.
+For this tutorial it is necessary to configure an external `KMS` key management server so that the storage system can securely store and retrieve authentication keys for the NetApp Volume Encryption (NVE) solution.

 ##### Note: NetApp recommends a minimum of two server for redundancy and disaster recovery.